ttimbers/UBC-MDS.github.io/_posts/2019-02-20-designing-mds.md

 As a result of these difficulties, we switched to a single, unified deadline.
 This year, all the weekly lab assignments are due on Saturday at 6pm.
 We noticed a marked improvement in how lab sessions are used.
 This system has another major advantage: the students have no assigned work from Saturday 6pm until Monday morning.
 We feel that free time is extremely important for student wellbeing and productivity, especially within 10 months of intense study.

 While this all may seem like a trivial matter of scheduling, I think it's actually very important and would encourage other programs to deliberately carve out free time for the students.

+### Project courses
+In its first offering, the UBC MDS program offered all of its 24 DSCI 1-credit modules using a standard assessment format which consisted of:

+-	4 labs/assignments, each worth 12.5% of the students’ grade
+-	2 quizzes, each worth 25% of the students’ grade

+This standard assessment format worked very well for many courses, particularly those with heavy math, statistics or programming content.
+However, this format did not fare well with courses that required more writing, critical thinking and integration of knowledge from other (previously take) DSCI courses.
+Specifically, using student feedback (from the MDS interim and yearend surveys, student block-representative reports and informal discussions with Alumni) we identified that the following courses would benefit from an alternative assessment format:

+-	DSCI 522 – Data Science Workflows
+-	DSCI 531 – Data Visualization II
+-	DSCI 524 – Collaborative Software Development
+-	DSCI 554 –  Experimentation and Causal Inference

+We developed a new assessment strategy and tested it out in DSCI 522 (Data Science Workflows) where Tiffany was both the lecture and lab instructor.
+We decided to make the course a project-based course for two reasons, first, so that students had an opportunity to experience a complete Data Science project (from beginning to end) in a lower-stakes environment before the commenced their capstone projects, and second, this opportunity more easily allows the students to practice the integration of skills and concepts learned from previous courses with what they are currently learning.
+The following assessment strategy was tested in DSCI 522 (Data Science Workflows):

+-	A lab, worth 25% of the students’ grade
+- A project proposal, worth 5% of the students’ grade
+-	A project milestone (halfway point of the project), worth 30% of the students’ grade
+-	Final project submission, worth 40% of the students’ grade

+In general this worked well, but minor modifications were made in future courses to improve it further.
+Ideas for these improvements were generated by formal and informal student feedback, as well as informal TA feedback.
+Our project courses now generally run as follows:

+- All projects are group projects, and students are randomly assigned to teams
+- There are 4 project milestones, one due each Saturday at 6pm (working with the unified assignment deadline)
+- We work closely with the TAs to ensure feedback is returned to the students with 3-4 days
+- Include a team work assessment that counts for 10% of the student grade (the grade is based of self and group reports we ask the students to fill out as well as looking at the project's GitHub history)

 ### The content
 Rather than bloat an already-bloated blog post with a discussion of our curriulum, I will instead direct the reader to [this blog post](https://ubc-mds.github.io/2018-06-04-curriculum-CS-ML/) on the CS / machine learning stream of our curriculum.
 We are planning two more blog posts, on the statistics stream and "data science" stream, and I will add links here when they are posted.
 Beyond these 3 streams of MDS courses, the 2-month capstone course is also a critical part of our program.
 For more information of our capstone course, see our [capstone homepage](https://ubc-mds.github.io/capstone/about/), our [partners page](https://masterdatascience.ubc.ca/why-ubc/partners) and various posts on [this blog](https://ubc-mds.github.io/).